ymadoff/ryba/oozie/client/install.coffee.md

 "oozie-env.sh" file) is enough to retrieve the oozie status but is not honored when submiting an Oozie job (erreur inside the mapreduce action).

+At the moment, we only support adding the certificate authority into the default Java location ("$JRE_HOME/lib/security/cacerts").

 ```
 keytool -keystore ${JAVA_HOME}/jre/lib/security/cacerts -delete -noprompt -alias tomcat
 keytool -keystore ${JAVA_HOME}/jre/lib/security/cacerts -import -alias tomcat -file master3_cert.pem